Tis the season y’all. The Christmas events in Raleigh for 2023 are back in full swing this holiday season.

 See the Lighting of the Tree, Downtown Raleigh

-- Where: Duke Energy Center for the Performing Arts
+- Where: Martin Marietta Center for the Performing Arts

 - Cost: Free

-A great way to kick-off the holiday season is the annual Tree Lighting Ceremony in Downtown Raleigh at the Duke Energy Center.
+A great way to kick-off the Raleigh Christmas season is the annual Tree Lighting Ceremony in downtown Raleigh at the Martin Marietta Center for the Performaing Arts.

 Other Christmas Tree Lighting events in Wake County

-Check your local municipality for their annual tree lighting celebration as well.
+Check your local municipality for their annual tree lighting celebration as well as dates will vary.

-- North Hills Christmas Lighting Event on November 19 will feature alive Christmas band, kids crafts and activities, food trucks, a vendor village and live music with The Jason Adamo Band (TOP TIP: If you go early and shop in North Hills from noon to 4 p.m. and spend $150, you’ll receive a free $25 North Hills Gift Card (one per person, while supplies last).)
+- North Hills Christmas Lighting Event on November 18 will feature a Christmas band, kids’ crafts and activities, food trucks, a vendor village and live music (TOP TIP: If you go early and shop in North Hills from noon to 4 p.m. and spend $150, you’ll receive a free $25 North Hills Gift Card (one per person, while supplies last).

 - Lighting of Wake Forest is on Friday, Dec.
-2 and will have Santa arrive in a fire truck
+1 and will have Santa arrive in a fire truck.

-- Wendell Wonderland on Dec 2 will have a visit from Santa Claus, trolley rides through town,, live music, hot chocolate, food trucks, a craft market and more.
+- Wendell Wonderland on Dec 1 will have a visit from Santa Claus, trolley rides through town, live music, hot chocolate, food trucks, a craft market and more.